awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-sdk.md

 # Transcribing with the AWS SDKs<a name="getting-started-sdk"></a>

 You can use SDKs for both batch and streaming transcriptions\.
+If you're transcribing a media file located in an Amazon S3 bucket, you're performing a batch transcription\.
+If you're transcribing a real\-time stream of audio data, you're performing a streaming transcription\.

 To get started with batch transcriptions, refer to [Batch transcriptions](getting-started-sdk-batch.md)\.
 Note that prior to starting a batch transcription, you must first upload your media file into an Amazon S3 bucket\.